 The park is open year-round and permits special events like family reunions, birthday parties, or even company outings.

 There are tons of activities that can be done in the reservoir and everyone is welcome to enjoy the place.
-Aside from water-related activities like fishing, paddle boarding, scuba diving, and swimming (swim beach); archery, going on bike rides, running, hiking, or leisure walks are also some of the things that people can take part in the reservoir.
+Aside from water-related activities like fishing, paddle boarding, scuba diving, and swimming (swim beach), archery, going on bike rides, running, hiking, or leisure walks are also some of the things that people can enjoy at the reservoir.

-Boating: – Once the reservoir thaws, usually in mid March, boating season begins.
-It runs until November 30th.
+Boating: – Once the reservoir thaws, usually in mid-March, boating season begins and runs until November 30th.
 There are no gas motors permitted, only electric and none at all.
-Dry boat storage is offered.
+Dry boat storage is also offered.
 Boats with a compartment capable of holding water or launched to/from a trailer will be inspected at the boat ramp.

-Hiking: – The trail around the lake is a scenic, and lengthy, 8.5 miles.
+Hiking: – The 8.5-mile trail around the lake is surrounded by scenic views.

 Swimming: – The swim beach is open Memorial Day through Labor Day.
-Swim at your own risk, there are lifeguards only through July.
+Swim at your own risk as there are lifeguards only through July.